-Dropping Down From: AP to Honors: Or Honors to a Regular Section
+Dropping Down From: AP to Honors; Or Honors to a Regular Section

-Students may drop down from an honors section to a regular section of a course only after the first quarter of a new semester.
-At the end of the first term of the course, students may drop down with administrative approval if they have a grade of "D" or lower in the higher-level class and a plan for success was put in place & completed prior to submitting the request.
+Students may drop down from an AP to honors or a honors to a regular section of a course only after the first quarter of a new semester.
+At the end of the first term of the course, students may drop down with administrative approval if they have a grade of "D" or lower in the higher-level class and a plan for success was put in place and completed prior to submitting the request.
 The student may only drop down to a lower section of the same course.
 The student's grade in the lower section class will be determined by combining the grades earned in both the higher level and lower level class.
 The principal's approval is required for this schedule change to be processed.
+Any approved AP or honors schedule change request will appear on a student's transcript as Withdraw Pass (WP) or Withdraw Fail (WF).